 On average, when worn as an everyday boot and with good maintenance practices, Blundstone boots can last from 2 to 5 years.
 This is only an average and as mentioned, each persons experience will vary depending on their use, exposure to elements and materials and the care given to the boots.
 Please note that this does not imply or guarantee an expectation of service life.

 One piece of leather R.M.Williams are handcrafted using a single piece of leather, just one seam up the back of the boot, which results in a highly weatherproof and strong boot.
 Eliminating side seams removes potential weak points and also reduces raised edges that can chafe and rub the foot.
 One piece of leather also means perfectly matched colour, grain and texture, so you end up with a better looking boot.

-68 hand-held processes From start to finish, each pair of R.M.Williams go through 68 hand-held processes and takes approximately one-week to make.
+68 hand-held processes From start to finish, each pair of R.M.Williams go through a minimum 68 hand-held processes and takes approximately one week to make.

 Fit and Comfort From the first moment, they should feel like you've known them for years.
 They hold your foot snugly across the instep; they're shaped to give close support under the arch, then curved to match the shape of your heel.

 Materials R.M.
 Williams selects only the finest leathers for their dress yearling and greasy kip boots.
 Each yearling dress boot is lined with a soft, durable kid leather for breathability, comfort and ease of slipping on the boot.
 Each pair of boots is manufactured from the same piece of leather, so each pair will match grain, colour and texture.
 The welt sole construction allows for easy replacement once the sole has expired, which can be done using the original parts at any Australian Boot Company location.